 Jamie specializes in swing trade setups.
 His 2008 book, Sentiment in the Forex Market, details trading and analysis techniques that he continues to use.
 More importantly, his trading education is a result of years of real trade experience.

-Michael Boutros specializes in intra-day trading strategies and is co-founder of SB Trade Desk LLC.
+Michael Boutros specializes in intra-day trading strategies and is co-founder of SB Trade Desk.
 With his years of real trade desk experience, Michael has worked as a market maker, traded for managed accounts and serves as a Technical Strategist for DailyFX.
 He’s conducted trading strategy seminars and coordinated expos across the U.S. and in Dubai.
-Michael’s research has appeared on Live Radio, ForexNews.com, Intellectual Frontier LLC, Velocity Trade, Nasdaq, and has been featured on research by Saxo Bank, Thomson Reuters, The Wall Street Journal and CNBC.
+Michael’s research has appeared on Live Radio, ForexNews.com, Intellectual Frontier LLC, Velocity Trade, Nasdaq, and has been featured on research by Saxo Bank, Thomson Reuters, The Wall Street Journal, CNBC, Business Insider and Barron’s.
 He obtained his Economics degree from Rutgers University and minored in Philosophy.
 With the start of his career rooted on the trade desk, Michael brings years of experience in a career that dates back to 2006.

 - FXCM Tops Forecast Table With Close Calls – FX-Week